 By this time, we couldn’t resist the wonderful aromas of what Jose’s wife was cooking in the kitchen.
 We were ready to eat!
 We browsed the menus that Jose brought over to us, but all of it looked so delicious that we couldn’t decide what to order.
 So, Jose offered up some suggestions.
 He was so passionate about each suggestion that we decided to leave it up to the expert, and we just asked him to bring us his favorites.
 And he did, dish after dish, after dish!

-The Best Food in Mexico Ended up Being Venezuelan Food
+The Best Food in Playa Del Carmen Ended up Being Venezuelan Food

 We had many incredible meals in Mexico, but this ranks as some of the best.
 We never expected to fall in love with Venezuelan food in Mexico, but we did!
 Jose wanted us to try a bit of everything, so he brought out samples of all of his favorites.
 Each time, he would explain carefully what each item was and give us a bit of background on it.
 With each bite the two of us were gushing with happiness.
 Everything was so good, we couldn’t decide on our favorite.

 While we were thoroughly enjoying our lunch, several locals came into the restaurant for their lunch.
 Of course, Jose Ramon seemed to know every one of them by name.
 Liz and I were joking that Jose could run for Mayor of this place if he wanted to.
 He was really such a sweet and genuinely friendly guy!